swanframe/crm/README.md

 - Associating customers with stores and vice versa.
 - Creating, editing, and deleting reservations and revenue entries.
 - Setting, viewing, editing, and deleting monthly revenue targets in store details.
+- (Optional) Configuring the WhatsApp API token as an Admin, then testing the checkbox in reservation forms to send notifications (requires a valid token and store WhatsApp number).

 ## License